-In reading statements these communities issue to the public, we can see that they're standing on the edge of an abyss: expected to remain silent while corporations (with the governments full consent) destroy everything they hold sacred and everything that makes them unique.
+A lot of these communities are standing on the edge of an abyss.
+They are expected to remain silent while corporations (with the governments full support) destroy everything they hold sacred and everything that makes them unique.

-In turn, the People say they have no choice but to try and stop it--and indeed they don’t, because their inaction would mean accepting a death brought on by men who sleep a little too well at night.
+These communities say they have no choice but to stop the threat–and indeed they don’t, because their inaction would mean accepting losses brought on by men who sleep a little too well at night.

-That said, we're halfway through 200, and so far this year, we’ve seen more than 5 dozen protests, roadblocks and countless lawsuits brought forward in defense of Indigneous lands and rights.
-The number will continue to rise as long as the federal and provincial governments refuse to uphold their legal mandate by engaging in meaningful consultations with Indigenous People - and in so doing, respecting their right to say no, and their right to live in peace with their cultures, lands and traditions intact.
+We’re halfway through 2008, and we’ve already seen more than five dozen protests, roadblocks and lawsuits brought forward in defense of Indigenous lands and rights.
+The number will continue to rise as long as the federal and provincial governments refuse to uphold their legal mandate by engaging in meaningful consultations with Indigenous Peoples – and in so doing, respecting their right to say no, and their right to live in peace with their cultures, lands and traditions intact.

-Lurking behind these efforts, so far away that most people can’t see it, let alone make sense of it: there is a massive health crisis in Canada.
+Lurking behind these efforts, so far away that most people can’t see it: there is a massive environmental health threat in Canada.

-According to a Treasury Board of Canada Inventory on contaminated sites, amidst all these protests and roadblocks, there are 4,464 toxic sites within the treaty territories of Indigenous People.
+According to a Treasury Board of Canada Inventory on contaminated sites, there are 4,464 toxic sites on treaty territory.

-That’s roughly 1.5 sites for all of Canada’s 2,720 Reserves -- though in reality, some reserves have upwards of a dozen sites, while others have none.
-(Here's the link to the inventory and directions on how to navigate. )
+That’s roughly 1.5 sites for all of Canada’s 2,720 reserves (though in reality, some reserves have upwards of a dozen sites, while others have none).

 Several communities have issued moratoriums on industrial activity for the same reasons.
 Examples include the People of Kitchenuhumaykoosib Inninuwug, Grassy Narrows, Takla Lake, Serpent River, as well as the Dehcho, Chipewyan, and Tahltan.